Boyle-Lab/F-Seq2/README.md

 estimation allowing identification of biologically meaningful sites whose output can be displayed directly in the UCSC Genome Browser.

-F-Seq2 is a complete rewrite and improvement of the original version in Python.
-F-Seq2 implements a dynamic parameter to conduct statistical analysis in “continuous” Poisson distribution.
-Combining the dynamic test with the statistically rigorous read distribution modeled by KDE allows us to more robustly account for local bias and solve ties when ranking candidate summits.
-F-Seq2 reconstructs a more biologically accurate signal by weighting the reads with user-input control data.
-A higher quality signal leads to better sanity-check data, compare and combine signals from different datasets.
+F-Seq2 is a complete rewrite of the original version in Python.
+We designed a new statistical framework and introduced new features to F-Seq to further improve the performance in its second version.
+F-Seq2 implements a dynamic parameter to conduct local statistical analysis with an underlying “continuous” Poisson distribution.
+By combining the power of the local test and the KDE, which model the read probability distribution with statistical rigor, we robustly account for local biases and solve ties that occur when ranking candidate summits, making results suitable for irreproducible discovery rate (IDR) analysis.

 ## Table of contents